 Sudan was the last surviving male northern white rhinoceros, to scientists a subspecies known as Ceratotherium simum suti, which was extinct in the wild from hunting nearly 20 years ago.
 He was the last wild-caught northern white rhino, captured and removed from the wild in 1975.
 Sudan’s daughter-in-law, Nazan, and granddaughter Fatu, are now both married and have mates, but they are both old and unable to reproduce.

 This is a strange situation.
-On one hand, it matters a lot.
+On the one hand, it matters a lot.
 The white rhinoceros in the north is extinct, it still does not know it.
 Conservationists refer to this population as the “living dead.”

 A vial of frozen skin cells may be used to make a herd of northern white rhinos in four (huge) steps: (1) Create stem cells from skin cells.
 (2) Transform those stem cells into sperm and egg cells.
 (3) Create an embryo by fertilizing the egg with sperm.
 (4) Insert the embryo into a female rhinoceros’ womb, where it will grow into a young rhinoceros.